vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/guide.md

 Whether you are a theme developer or a user, it's a common operation to add extra data to a page through Frontmatter or the `extendsPage` lifecycle.
 In most cases, you may want to index these data as well, so we provide the `customFields` option.

 `customFields` accepts an array, each element represents a custom search index configuration item.
-Each configuration item contains three parts:
+Each configuration item contains 2 parts:

-- `name`: the name of the custom field
 - `getter`: The getter for this custom field.
 This function takes `page` object as a parameter and returns the value of the custom field as a string (single), an array of strings (multiple), `null` (the item is missing).
 - `formatter`: a string controlling how the item is displayed in the custom search result, where `$content` is replaced with the actual value returned by `getter`.
 If you're using multiple languages, you can also set it as an object to set the display format for each language individually.